rOUSHAN084/ADTU/README.md

-# ADTU iam just a human.
+# Hello iam just a human.